STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kodama - Small Watermelon

-"Kodama Suika" - 小玉スイカ (こだますいか) is a small, uniformly sweet watermelon that is usually half the size of a regular watermelon.
+A "Kodama Suika" - 小玉スイカ (こだますいか) is a small watermelon with uniform sweetness that usually measures half the size of a regular watermelon.

 It's not the first time that watermelon-related things have been covered in Suki Desu.
 We already talked about yellow and square watermelons in two other posts.